Do you want a fun day out with the family? Or fancy an outdoor challenge? Check out these amazing mazes in Ireland to puzzle your way out of!

 Visitors can collect a kids trail map from the farm shop before entering the maze with questions and tasks for the children to follow as they make their way around the maze.

-Afterwards, visitors can take a ramble through the wildflower garden to look for butterflies, insects and other wildlife that thrive amongst the flowers.
+Afterwards, take a ramble through the wildflower garden to look for butterflies, insects and other wildlife that thrive amongst the flowers.

 Iveagh Gardens, Dublin